iitis/railways_dispatching_silesia/solutions_quantum/data4diagrams/README.txt

   Figures can be produced as follows:
   ┌────
-  │ ./echo_gnuplot_file.py cqm5_case3_Integer.pkl 138139KZTY 2 > script.gnuplot
+  │ ./echo_gnuplot_file.py cqm5_case5_Integer.pkl --segment 138139KZTY --realisation 2 > tmp.gnuplot
   └────
-  The first argument is the input file (classical or quantum), the second one of the line segment (the currently meaningful ones are:
+  The positional argument is the input file (classical or quantum), `--segment' is line segment (the currently meaningful ones are:
   `137138GLYKZ' (default), and `138139KZTY'.
-In case of quantum files, the third positional argument is the sample number, defaults to 1 if not specified.
+In case of quantum files, `--realisation' is the sample number, defaults to 1 if not specified.
 The script outputs a gnuplot script, which can be displayed with gnuplot like this:
   ┌────
   │ gnuplot script.gnuplot
+  └────

+  The trains are filtered for the segment (to be documented).
+It is possible to provide a list of trains that are displayed even if the filter would not select them with the `--fixedtrains' option, e.g.

+  ┌────
+  │ ./echo_gnuplot_file.py PULP_CBC_CMD_case3_Integer.pkl --segment 138139KZTY --fixedtrains="44862,44717" > script.gnuplot
+  └────

+  See also
+  ┌────
+  │ ./echo_gnuplot_file.py --help
   └────

   The current version is for displaying; there will be a version producing publication-quality vector pdfs.